Final version of Trans-Pacific trade deal released, rules pushed by U.S. on ice

 Governments were quick to tout the economic benefits of the agreement.

-“The TPP-11 will help create new Australian jobs across all sectors - agriculture, manufacturing, mining, services - as it creates new opportunities in a free trade area that spans the Americas and Asia,” said Steven Ciobo, Australia’s minister for trade in an emailed statement.
+“The TPP-11 will help create new Australian jobs across all sectors - agriculture, manufacturing, mining, services - as it creates new opportunities in a free trade area that spans the Americas and Asia,” said Steven Ciobo, Australia’s minister for trade, in an emailed statement.

+The first attempt to agree to a deal last November stalled amid opposition from Canada, which was seeking protection of its cultural industries.

+An economic analysis released by the Canadian government on Wednesday said the pact would provide exporters with tariff savings of C$428 million ($338 million) per year.

 The 11 member countries are Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

-Reporting by Charlotte Greenfield in WELLINGTON and Colin Packham in SYDNEY; Editing by Kim Coghill
+Reporting by Charlotte Greenfield in WELLINGTON and Colin Packham in SYDNEY; Editing by Kim Coghill and Phil Berlowitz